 RATP introduced its energy policy in 2006.
 RATP Group obtained ISO 50001 certification for its energy management system for the first time in 2017 and became the first multi-modal transport operator in the world to receive this certification for all its activities.
-In 2020, it reconfirmed its commitment and renewed its energy management certification (ISO 50001), confirmed by an audit in 2021.
+In 2023, RATP's ISO 50001 certification was renewed.

-In November 2022, RATP's climate commitments were validated by the Science Based Targets (SBTi) initiative.
-This recognises RATP's commitment to the most ambitious level of the Paris Agreement - capping global warming at 1.5 °C. To achieve this, RATP has undertaken to achieve the following by 2027:
+In November 2022, RATP's climate commitments were validated by the Science-Based Targets (SBTi) initiative.
+This recognises RATP's commitment to the most ambitious level of the Paris Agreement - capping global warming at 1.5 °C.

-Reduce GHG emissions associated with its energy consumption by 43% compared to 2019;
+To achieve this, RATP has undertaken to achieve the following by 2027:

-• Guarantee that 70% of purchases are from SBTi-committed suppliers.
+- Reduce GHG emissions associated with its energy consumption by 43% compared to 2019; - Guarantee that 70% of purchases are from SBTi-committed suppliers.